 - Class Action Members: The remaining amount gets divided among the rest of the members.

 Typically, it can take a while to actually get your payout from a settlement.
 There is a lot of paperwork involved, and there needs to be time to assess claims, fix mistakes, etc. You can contact the individual law firm that is doing the lawsuit to get an estimate, and don’t be surprised if it takes months or even a few years.
 The good news?
 You might actually earn interest on your money (some states require interest to accrue once you sign your release form).

 You should also know that to get your money, you’ll need to sign a release form stating that you will not pursue further money from the entity you all were suing.

 How to Get in on a Class Action Lawsuit

-So, how exactly do you get in on a class action lawsuit – I mean, aside from having a class action notice mailed to you?
+So, how exactly do you get in on a class action lawsuit a company or organization – I mean, aside from having a class action notice mailed to you?

 There are several websites that make searching for class action lawsuits a cinch.

 Try these out: